-Pregnant women taking risks with asthma medicationMay 8th, 2012 in Inflammatory disorders /
+Pregnant women taking risks with asthma medicationMay 8, 2012 in Medicine & Health / Inflammatory disorders

 (Medical Xpress) -- Pregnant women are exposing themselves and their unborn babies to unnecessary risk by stopping their asthma medication without consulting their doctor.

 Research, published in The Journal of Asthma, by Monash University scientists found women were poorly supported in managing asthma during pregnancy, with many incorrectly believing medication would interfere with their pregnancy.

 Lead investigator, Angelina Lim, of the Monash University Centre for Medicine Use and Safety (CMUS), said that while the dangers of stopping asthma treatment were well established, the group's recently published systematic review in the Annals of Pharmacotherapy, found there was no clear evidence of medications at regular doses causing adverse effects during pregnancy.

 "We have found many women are decreasing or stopping their asthma medication, jeopardizing asthma control at a time when it can fluctuate due to pregnancy," Ms. Lim said.

 "This can lead to negative outcomes for both mother and child, including restricting oxygen flow, which can lead to poor foetal development."

 As part of their research, Ms. Lim and colleagues from CMUS, The Alfred Hospital and La Trobe University, interviewed asthmatic women at various stages of their pregnancy.
 They found many believed asthma was a low priority during pregnancy, and that most did not properly understand the dangers associated with stopping their treatment.